June 11, 2017

 What are the awards categories?

-The first male and female finisher in the following age categories will be recognized.
+The top three male and female finishers in the following age categories will be recognized.

 May I transfer my entry to another person if I am unable to run?